 Design a major as unique as you are.

-Maybe you have so many interests, you can’t pick just one.
-Maybe you don’t know what you want to focus on, yet.
+Maybe you have so many interests you can’t pick just one.
 At Stephens, we understand.
 That’s why we offer the opportunity to design your own major.
 We’ll show you how to invent a unique future for yourself, one grounded on a solid academic foundation.
-Come dream up with us.

 Why choose a self-initiated major?